kodefluence/altair-doc/content/docs/prologue/routes.md

 Oauth option for services scope.

 - none: No authentication
-- oauth: Oauth authentication, plugin oauth is need to be activated to use this type of authentication
+- oauth: Oauth authentication, **plugin oauth is need to be activated to use this type of authentication**.
+If you choose this authentication, the client request must include the `Authorization` header in the request with the access token as the value `Bearer access-token-that-you-got-from-altair`.
+- oauth_application: Oauth application authentication, **plugin oauth is need to be activated to use this type of authentication**.
+This feature is currently in a testing phase where you have to submit your request in json format and include `client_id` and `client_secret` in the request body for Altair to validate with your `oauth_application` list.
 ### prefix

 Prefix of the service.